 4] Sharing Settings

-5] Carry An Ethernet-Enabled Device
+5] Carry An Ethernet-enabled Device

-Yes, we can’t imagine our lives without the internet but using the public WiFi ain’t a good option.
-If you a business traveler and necessarily need internet access on the go, it is suggested to carry your own Ethernet Port and an Ethernet-enabled device.
+Yes, we can’t imagine our lives without the internet but using public WiFi ain’t a good option.
+If you are a business traveler and necessarily need internet access on the go, it is suggested to carry your own Ethernet Port and an Ethernet-enabled device.

 6] Personal Hotspot